avseng/MQTT-RPI-ESP8266/README.md

 	> pip install adafruit-ampy

-3. Downloding the latest MicroPython firmware (.bin file) from https://micropython.org/download/
+3. Downloding the latest MicroPython firmware (.bin file) from https://micropython.org/download/esp8266

-4. Connect the ESP32 device to computer and check the port (COM3)
+4. Connect the ESP8266 device to computer and check the port (COM3 - for windows)

 5. Open command prompt and using esptool.py erase the exiting firmware from flash memory of esp8266.